Fun Kids

 Fun Kids is a national children's and pop digital radio station in the United Kingdom with associated websites, YouTube and podcast channels.
 It has previously been the winner of the Sony and Arqiva Digital Radio Stations of the year.
-It is operated by Children's Radio UK Ltd. It broadcasts on DAB Digital Radio across the UK as well as online and mobile.
+It is operated by Children's Radio UK Ltd. It previously broadcast on DAB Digital Radio across the UK but now is available in selected cities on DAB.
+It remains nationally available online, through smart speakers and on mobile apps.

 Background

 Fun Kids (formerly Fun Radio) was created by the now-defunct GCap Media, Hit Entertainment and the children's radio campaigner Susan Stranks.

 It went on-air in May 2005 and then was acquired in September 2008 by Folder Media.

 Fun Radio was initially launched on DAB digital radio in London and some areas of the South East alongside being broadcast on digital television.
 In January 2008, the line ups of a number of local digital multiplexes changed, with Fun Radio being removed as a service from those outside London.